 Roti with Fish Curry (£8.99)

-Seeing all the roti freshly made through the glass, it’s a no brainer to try out their curry + roti offerings.
+Seeing all the roti freshly made through the glass, it’s a no-brainer to try out their curry & roti offerings.
 We’ve heard some good things about their fish curry so that’s our first pick.
 The fish curry did not disappoint and lived up to expectations.
 It features a tangy touch, which has been fantastic to open up the palate.
 The roti was pretty decent and paired nicely with the curry.
 Although nothing beats Normah’s in my opinion when it comes to Malaysian roti!

 Roti with Chicken Curry (£7.99)

 Then we also tried the chicken curry with roti.
 The chicken curry was very fragrant, but the flavours were not as robust as I would’ve liked.
-It’s more of a south Indian curry rather than Malaysian curry – just in case you were expecting the latter!
+It’s more of a South Indian curry rather than a Malaysian curry – just in case you were expecting the latter!
 The chicken chunks were generally cooked to a tender texture – not particularly succulent but decent nonetheless.

 Chicken Masala Dosa (£6.99)

 There are a few dosa options on the menu and we eventually decided on the chicken masala dosa.
 The dosa was huge, with a crispy sheet-thin texture and filled with spicy chicken and potatoes.
 It also comes with daal, coconut chutney, and an onion-tomato chutney.
 The daal, especially, was quite nice and paired well with the dosa.
-Soft and mushy, the potato filling was a delight and the chicken got quite a kick of spice that hits you after.
+Soft and mushy, the potato filling was a delight and the chicken got quite a kick of spice that hit you after.
 It was, all in all, a decent dish, but would like a little bit more flavour on the dosa itself.

 Lamb Biryani (£8.99)